"Those who bring sunshine to the lives of others cannot keep it from themselves."

 Management is not responsible for duplicates from previous dailies.
 The editor is somewhat senile.

-This daily is sent only to special people who want to start their day on an upbeat.
+Ray’s Daily has been sent for more than fifteen years to people who want to start their day on an upbeat.
 If you have system overload because of our daily clutter, let me know and I will send you the information via mental telepathy.
-If you have not been getting our daily you can request to be added by e-mailing me at firstname.lastname@example.org.
+If you have not been getting our daily you can request to be added by e-mailing me at email@example.com.
 Back issues are posted at http://raykiwsp.wordpress.com/ currently there are more than 2000 readers from around the world.